J-dog22/Net_Binary/README.md

 ***Operating System**

 This tool was built and tested only on a Windows 10 operating system.
 As such, the performance of the tool on older versions of Windows is not known at this time.
-If running Windows 10, the tool does not require any installations or additional downloads in order to run as intended.

-For Linux/Mac users, you may try running the executable in a Virtual Machines, Wine, and other containerized application.

-## Location

-The executable is found at the path: **\Net\Debug\Net.exe**

 ## Usage